What Is e-Sgoil?

 The physical hub for e-Sgoil will be the building vacated by Museum Nan Eilean when it moved to new premises at the Lews Castle.
 Work commenced at the beginning of October and should be completed in November. £150k from the Scottish Government is targeted at the renovations to the Francis Street Building which will create an office space for e-Sgoil staff and five main teaching and learning spaces.
 On the 24th of August, the Deputy First Minister, John Swinney also announced £400k for ICT equipment and infrastructure to deliver the eSgoil programme.
 Bord na Gaelic have also committed £150k to e-Sgoil, bringing into the Western Isles over £700k of external funding.

-On the 21st of September the Scottish Government published its Digital Learning and Teaching Strategy for Scotland titled Enhancing Learning and Teaching Through The Use Of Digital Technology (») (Opens in a new window or downloads a file).
-Page 13 of the document highlights the work, aspirations and context of e-Sgoil.
+On the 21st of September 2016 the Scottish Government published its Digital Learning and Teaching Strategy for Scotland titled Enhancing Learning and Teaching Through The Use Of Digital Technology (Opens in a new window or downloads a file).